JDihlmann/moodlocator/README.md

 If you want to add the Watson Service live to your application check out my [Liveslide].
 If you want to use the presentation clean and withoud comments check out my [Presentationslide].
+You will find every presentation file in the presentation folder.